 It is good to see that the cycle track will be given a single stage crossing here, and the rationalisation of the road space to reclaim under-used space is good.
-The angles for the cycle track going around the bottom of the bank are a problem - but with the differences in heights here it is not clear what else could be done without extensive and expensive earthworks.
+The angles for the cycle track going around the bottom of the bank are not ideal.
+We suspect that this is a cheaper option than remodelling the landscape and moving the earth from the bank here.

 The plans show a two-way entrance to Lower Tower Street, despite it currently being only 1 way, with the mouth of the road having been remodelled to block exit by motor vehicles.
 We have asked whether this is a mistake on the plans, but have not received an answer.
 We think that it would be detrimental to the scheme to re-introduce a 2-way entrance on Lower Tower Street.
 The road mouth should be kept one-way only for motor vehicles.